tanayk2610/AutoBot/Docs/Design.md

 Use Case 1: Provision a new Virtual Machine.
 1. Preconditions
-The user shall have AWS/Digital Ocean account with valid access keys.
+The user shall have Digital Ocean account with valid access keys.
 User shall also have valid Slack API token on their system

 2. Main Flow:
 User requests AutoBot to provision a new Virtual Machine [S1].
 AutoBot asks about flavor of the requested machine [S2].
 User selects the flavor of the VM [S3] AutoBot asks about configuration parameters [S4].
 User provides configuration parameters [S5].
 AutoBot creates a VM with provided parameters [S6].